-When combined with psychotherapy or medication, making certain dietary changes can sometimes reduce the symptoms of depression.
+When a person combines it with psychotherapy or medication, making certain dietary changes can sometimes reduce the symptoms of depression.

-Several supplement manufactures claim that their products can help treat depression.
-Few of these have scientific backing, and some of these may actually cause serious health conditions, especially St. John’s wort, which can cause negative interactions if a person mixes it with antidepressants.
+Few herbal supplements have scientific backing, and some of these may actually cause serious health conditions, especially St. John’s wort, which can cause negative interactions if a person mixes it with antidepressants.

 Other unproven popular natural supplements for depression include:

-Despite being a very common recognized condition, there are still many myths and misconceptions surrounding depression.
+Despite being a very common condition that mental health providers recognize, depression still fuels many myths and misconceptions.